CodeWithDennis/filament-select-tree/README.md

 // Set nodes as dependent
 ->independent(false)

-// Expand the tree with selected values by default ->expandSelected(false)
+// Expand the tree with selected values ->expandSelected(false)

 // Display individual leaf nodes instead of the main group when all leaf nodes are selected